Agent and Agent Runtime#

 Different agent types can be registered with factory functions that return the same agent class.
 For example, in the factory functions, variations of the constructor parameters can be used to create different instances of the same agent class.

-To register an agent type with the
+To register our agent types with the

 SingleThreadedAgentRuntime